 Within the Māori exhibition we have a 16 meter long hand-adzed Māori Waka and a very early Pou on display along with other early Māori taonga such as adzes, kete and more.

-Our Pioneer history is also told along and in the Gumdigger's hall the fascinating insights into the life of the Dalmatian Gumdigger comes complete with a restored Blackstone engine which runs the old gum washing machine plus life-like models scraping gum outside the original and historic Gumdigger's hut.
+Our Pioneer hall shows the life the early settlers lived.
+The Gumdiggers' hall displays fascinating insights into the life of the Dalmatian Gumdiggers.
+Exhibited is the restored Blackstone engine which ran the old gum washing machines and life-like models scraping gum outside an original Gumdigger's hut.

-The passions of the avid collector is satisfied with the extensive displays in our Collector's Collection Hall ranging from birds eggs to thimbles.
-The fully restored Aratapu Library, built in 1874, now p[art of the museum houses the musical history of the district, the focal point of which is an extensive Accordion collection from around the world and includes the extensive Kevin Friedrich collection.
+The passions of the avid collector are also satisfied with the extensive displays in our Collector's Hall ranging from birds eggs to thimbles.
+Within the fully restored Aratapu Library built in 1874 and now part of the museum, the musical history of the district is told.
+The focal point of is an extensive accordion collection from around the world and includes the renown Kevin Friedrich Accordion collection.

 P.O.
 Box 166 Dargaville 0340

 Part time Manager: Christine Johnstone and managed other days by our amazing volunteer crew.